magnusdtd/AIC-HCMUS-Fragment-Segmentation/docs/model.md

 ## Overview

 The AIC-HCMUS Fragment Segmentation Model is designed to identify and segment rock fragments in images.
-It leverages a YOLOv11-based architecture to detect individual fragments, create precise segmentation masks, and estimate fragment volumes.
+It leverages a YOLOv11-based architecture to detect individual fragments, create precise segmentation masks, and estimate fragment equivalent diameters.

 ## Model Architecture